George Herbert Kinsolving: Early life and family

 Kinsolving was born on April 28, 1849, in Bedford County, Virginia.
 He came from a family of clergymen.
-His father, the Reverend Otis Americus Kinsolving (1822–1894), minister at St. John's Episcopal Church in Halifax, Virginia became an avid Confederate, especially supporting Mosby's Rangers although G.H.
+His father, the Reverend Ovid Americus Kinsolving (1822–1894), minister at St. John's Episcopal Church in Halifax, Virginia became an avid Confederate, especially supporting Mosby's Rangers although G.H.
 Kinsolving's brother joined the Richmond Howitzers light artillery.
-The family of his father's second wife likewise supported the Confederacy (her father Asa Rogers became a local militia general), and after her death from complications of childbirth, Rev. Otis Kinsolving was imprisoned for treason by occupying Union forces.
+The family of his father's second wife likewise supported the Confederacy (her father Asa Rogers became a local militia general), and after her death from complications of childbirth, Otis Kinsolving was imprisoned for treason by occupying Union forces.
 The child whose birth led to that death, Lucien Lee Kinsolving (1862–1929), later became the first missionary bishop of Brazil, and G.H.
 Kinsolving preached the sermon at the consecration ceremony attended by twelve bishops.
-His other half-brother by his father's second wife, Rev. Arthur Barksdale Kinsolving (1861–1961), also became known as an author and historian in Maryland.
-His half-brother by his father's third wife, Rev. Wythe Leigh Kinsolving, served Episcopal churches in the South and New York City.
+His other half-brother by his father's second wife, the Rev. Arthur Barksdale Kinsolving (1861–1961), also became known as an author and historian in Maryland.
+His half-brother by his father's third wife, the Rev. Wythe Leigh Kinsolving, served Episcopal churches in the South and New York City.
 Whereas his father's family were prominent Episcopalians, his mother's family, the Krauths, were devout Lutherans.